Google’s Cloud Text-to-Speech gets more languages and voices

 “The practical impact is that for most listeners, a WaveNet voice makes human/computer interaction a smooth and familiar experience,” Aharon said.
 “With these updates, Cloud Text-to-Speech developers can now reach millions more people across numerous countries with their applications — with many more languages to come.”

 Constellation Research Inc. analyst Holger Mueller said the updates to Cloud Text-to-Speech were significant, even though at first glance it just appears to be “more languages and voices.”
-Most important, it shows that Google is putting its machine learning architecture to good use, he said.
+Most importantly, it shows that Google is putting its machine learning architecture to good use, he said.